Making an application

 What happens if I want to change my preferences after I have submitted my application?

-Alternatively, you can change your school preferences by writing to or emailing the admissions team up to 15 January 2018.
+Alternatively, you can change your school preferences by contacting the school admissions team up to 15 January 2019.

 If you wish to change your preferences to include schools not previously named or wish to change your preferences after the offer date of 16 April 2019 you will need to email firstname.lastname@example.org to make a late application.
 Your application will be administered in line with the late applications process.